rsslldnphy/options-talk/one/slidesA.md

 So far I've just taken it for granted that `nil` is a bad thing

-But there are very good reasons for this
+But there are very good reasons for saying this

 <!SLIDE bullets incremental>
 # The two types of `nil`#